If you think that a public body has made an unlawful decision it is important that you seek legal advice as soon as possible.

 If you think that a public body has made an unlawful decision it is important that you seek legal advice as soon as possible.
 There is a strict time limit of 3 months in which to bring a claim for judicial review.
 If the claim is not brought within 3 months then you will have to show the Court why you missed the deadline.

-We are a team of specialist lawyers with experience in advising and representing individuals in a broad range of public law matters.
+Our team of specialist lawyers has experience in advising and representing individuals in a broad range of public law matters.
 Some examples of these are:

 We have a real passion for social justice and tenaciously defend our clients.
 This is reflected in our tireless efforts to achieve the best possible outcome for our clients who are often vulnerable.